Gender roles in agriculture: Mexico

-In Mexico, the most important 'Bold textBold textBold textBold textBold textcrop has been and still is maize.
+In Mexico, the most important crop has been and still is maize.
 It is the main ingredient in tortillas, which is a staple in Mexican cuisine.
 Additionally, for many Mexicans, especially those living in rural farming communities, maize symbolizes the origin of life.
 Women, therefore, are usually the ones responsible for tending the maize crops, although it is not unusual for a man to farm the maize.

 Although women have traditionally been responsible for the entire tortilla process, from farming the maize to grinding the maize into flour and cooking the tortillas, this takes a substantial amount of time.
 Because of this, recently some women have been purchasing bags of tortilla flour or even pre-made tortillas in local markets to better fit their busy lifestyle.
 This has been controversial among individuals living in rural communities, as many people see the tortilla making process as having high importance in the traditions of their culture.

 Another recent controversy in Mexico has to do with the type of maize being grown and consumed.
 Maíz criollo, or landrace maize, is the most common type of maize grown in Mexico, although recently genetically modified crops are becoming more widespread.
 In a focus group meeting conducted among Mexican farmers, the men tended to feel that the genetically modified maize was better, as it was easier to farm, while the women tended to say that the landrace maize was better because it was more nutritional and better tasting than the genetically modified maize.